 We focus on educational actions with long-term impact on the lives of the assisted families, with respect for their culture and beliefs.

-We are currently helping structure a shelter for children of abusive parents in the vicinity of Brasilia.
+We are currently helping improve the quality of services in a shelter for children of absent or abusive parents in the vicinity of Brasilia.
 More to come.

 We continued with the Digital Inclusion project in Brasilia, which already trained over 300 students.

 In 2012 we started a Digital Inclusion project in Brasilia to teach underprivileged children and adolescents how to use a computer and increase their chances of becoming productive adults with better paying jobs.
 A computer room was set up at Casa São José (a non-profit organization), equipped with 13 computers.
 So far over 250+ adolescents were taught how to use Word, email, and other relevant skills to help them escape the poverty cycle that has trapped their families for generations.